s0rta/revengate-new/docs/developing.md

 More details are available in the Kivy official documentation: https://buildozer.readthedocs.io/en/latest/installation.html#targeting-android

-See if it's plugging an Android device over USB then typing:
+See if it's working by plugging an Android device over USB then typing:
 `buildozer android debug deploy run`

 This will take up to 30 mins the first time, less then a minute after that.
 The mobile device must have [USB-debugging enabled][usb-debug].